-- Fast recovery of user-deleted files and directories. - Centralized, single-point backup administration for networked systems. - Backup operations that do not interfere significantly with normal business operations. - Adequate quantities of media and adequate numbers of devices for your needs. - Full recovery from catastrophic data loss.
+- Fast recovery of user-deleted files and directories, and database-related data. - Centralized, single-point backup administration for networked systems. - Backup operations that do not interfere significantly with normal business operations. - Adequate quantities of media and adequate numbers of devices for your needs. - Full recovery from catastrophic data loss.